pandas-dev/pandas-stubs/README.md

 We are indebted to Microsoft and that project for the initial set of public type stubs.
 We are also grateful for the original pandas-stubs project at <https://github.com/VirtusLab/pandas-stubs> that created the framework for testing the stubs.

 Last update to README: 6/4/2022: 11:35 EDT

+## Documentation

+- Enter in docs to see:
+    - 1 - How to setup the enviroment
+    - 2 - How to test the project
+    - 3 - How to follow the code style
+    - 4 - Security stuffs
+    - 5 - How to publish